twolfson/twolfson.com/articles/startup-time-investing.md

 One thing you'll notice that's not on this list, is how much time each of these tasks takes.

-The nuance is that each task can be fast or slow, depending on how much time has been invested in the process. **This is the nuance we'll be discussing.**
+The nuance is that each task can be fast or slow, depending on how much time has been invested in the process. **This is where our article will focus: figuring out when to trade-off between executing a task vs investing in a better process for it.**

+- How much time is spent on a task?
+  - e.g. Does it take 5 minutes to do?
+1 hour?
+Are multiple people involved?
+- How frequently do we expect to keep doing this task?
+- How long do we expect to keep doing this task for?
+- What value would we receive from completing this task?

 The blueprint for how we can speed up a given task depends on a lot on the task, so I'm going to walk through various examples: